RPSMABT/Rikka/README.md

 # 🌸 Rikka — Terminal AI Assistant

-Rikka is an anime-style AI assistant that runs entirely on your terminal and speaks using Text-to-Speech (TTS).
+Rikka is an anime-style AI assistant that runs entirely on your terminal.
 Powered by local models via Ollama, it works offline after setup.

 ---